jamiepoli/JamvieCTF/content/posts/20insecureDeserializationIntro.md

 So what's the takeaway here?
 If you can help it, never deserialize user-provided input.
 Of course, there do exist situations where you absolutely cannot avoid it, and I would recommend properly sanitized input or some signature that can act as a canary should anything in the user input change.

 Insecure deserialization is a pretty dangerous vulnerability, and also a pretty easy one to exploit if you know where to look for it.
 As mentioned earlier, it's seeing prolific exposure in the CTF world, and justifiably so - there are many [real world vulnerabilities](https://www.linkedin.com/pulse/equifax-data-breach-apache-struts-vulnerability-kenneth-g-/) today that are based on serialization functionality but don't have the security to match up for it.
-If you're using serialziaition libraries or modules, make sure to be careful!
+If you're using serialization libraries or modules, make sure to be careful!

 ## Vie